 Symptoms and Signs of Inflammatory Orbital Disease

 Symptoms and signs of inflammatory orbital pseudotumor typically include a sudden onset of pain along with swelling and erythema of the eyelids.
 Proptosis, diplopia, and vision loss are also possible.
-In cases of reactive lymphoid hyperplasia or IgG4-related orbital disease, there are typically few symptoms other than proptosis or swelling.
+In cases of reactive lymphoid hyperplasia or IgG4-related disease, there are typically few symptoms other than proptosis or swelling.

 Diagnosis of Inflammatory Orbital Disease